John 5 (guitarist): 1998–2004: Marilyn Manson

 After the recording of Mechanical Animals, Marilyn Manson was again looking for a guitarist to replace Zim Zum who had left the band during the recording process.
-Again John went to try out for the band.
-Following a tour with Rob Halford in Europe, John received a call from Manson's manager asking if he would like to meet Manson for lunch.
-At the meeting Manson asked John to join the band.
+Lowery again went to try out for the band.
+Following a tour with Rob Halford in Europe, Lowery received a call from Manson's manager asking if he would like to meet Manson for lunch.
+At the meeting Manson asked Lowery to join the band.
 Lowery accepted and Manson gave him the name "John 5".
 As Lowery put it, "right then and there.
 It was obviously something he'd been thinking about."
-5 signed on for the Mechanical Animals tour and to work on the next album.
+Lowery signed on for the Mechanical Animals tour.
 His first live performance for Marilyn Manson came on the MTV Video Music Awards.

-Lowery has reiterated his pride in being part of Marilyn Mason's band during some of its most formative projects.
-During the God is in the TV tour promoting Mechanical Animals, Lowery has said that the band became particularly tight as a group, noting that there were no overdubs on The Last Tour on Earth, the live album that was first Marilyn Mason project featuring John 5 on guitar:That album, we were so good as a band.
+Lowery has long expressed pride in being part of Marilyn Mason's band during some of its most formative projects.
+The band's first recorded project featuring Lowery on guitar was The Last Tour on Earth, which featured live tracks that were curated by Lowery with minimal post-production editing, as he explained in an interview in 2012: "That album, we were so good as a band.
 We were just really tight and really good.
-That album is 100% live, it's completely live.
-The reason why is we taped all these shows for this live album, and I remember going through these...tapes and picking out the best performances.
-And it was just me doing it.
-I would listen to...Manson like drop the mic...and I would make all these notes and that's all.
-There's not even overdubs on that thing.
-It's just all live and I'm really proud of that record too. [...]
-I mean the band was on fire and they were just playing unbelievable.Coming off of the tour, Lowery explained in a 2012 interview how the band worked together collaboratively to create the album Holy Wood, approaching the project as a live band rather than having bassist Twiggy Ramirez do the majority of the songwriting:"We all collaborated as a band...which was great.
+That album is 100 percent live. [...]
+There's not even overdubs on that thing."

+Following the Mechanical Animals tour, Lowery said the band worked collaboratively to create the album Holy Wood, approaching the project as a live band rather than having bassist Twiggy Ramirez do the majority of the songwriting:"We all collaborated as a band...which was great.
 It was me and Twiggy and Manson and Ginger and Pogo, everybody, we all collaborated as this group, which was awesome, so...I remember us getting together in the Houdini House, Rick Rubin's place, and we set up as a band in the in the living room and we played.
 Everybody was playing and we were working out ideas and I remember Ginger, the drummer, saying that's the first time we've ever done anything like that."